 Seasonal Affective Disorder Treatment

-Some treatment variants that you may be suggested by a medical professional:
+Some alternative treatments that may be suggested to you by a medical professional:

 - Light therapy.
 Spending time under a special lamp with full-spectrum fluorescent light simulates exposure to sunlight.
 A

 meta-analysis of different clinical trials [2*]shows that light therapy is an effective treatment modality for SAD patients.

 - Medications.
 Usually, seasonal affective disorder medications include antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), to regulate serotonin activity.